 of The Telegraph's best folk music albums of 2014)

-"A fine singer-songwriter" (Johnny Coppin, BBC Radio Gloucestershire)
+"A brilliant singer-songwriter" (Johnny Coppin, BBC Radio Gloucestershire)

 "A great voice and a great songwriter" (Doug Welch, BBC Radio Kent)